jingconan/SADIT/README.md

 - **Experiment**: A new folder ROOT/Experiment appears to contain different experiments.
 You can write your own scripts of Experiment and put them in this folder.

-- **Better Sensitivity Anaysis**: In the version 0.0, sensitivity anaysis is done by change the global settings.py file and rerun the simulation.
+- **Better Sensitivity Analysis**: In the version 0.0, sensitivity analysis is done by change the global settings.py file and rerun the simulation.
 Since settings.py is a typical python module,changing it during the run is really not a good idea.
 In this version, special Experiment is designed